Why Coffee Is Bad for You

 Coffee ingredients include chlorogenic acids, caffeol, polyphenols, phytoestrogens and diterpenes.
 All of these have both positive and negative effects on the human body.
 Insufficient studies have been done on those substances as caffeine has been predominantly studied.
 However, recently, with the realization that some effects happened regardless of whether coffee was caffeinated or decaffeinated, there is increasing interest in the other components of coffee.

 Heartburn and stomach ache, for instance, can be caused by caffeine, catechols and various other chemical substances in coffee.
 Coffee is known to relax lower esophageal sphincter which allows the stomach contents and hydrochloric acid to be released into your oesophagus.

 The general acidity of coffee is also responsible for aggravating conditions for those with ulcers, gastritis, IBS and Crohn's disease.

-Highly Roasted Coffee Beans Contains a Carcinogen
+Acrylamide in Roasted Coffee Beans is a Carcinogen

 In a study (John Hopkins University) testing caffeine on the performance of athletes, it was found that caffeine increased the ability of those who were suffering the effects of caffeine withdrawal but did nothing for those athletes who were not suffering from caffeine withdrawal.